...for the parts science can't reach.

 Can this help with religious trauma or cult recovery?

 Absolutely.
 This approach was developed in part to address the unique challenges of recovering from coercive control.
-It explicitly honors your autonomy, never prescribes beliefs, and provides structured trauma processing while supporting your journey of reclaiming trust in yourself.
+It honors your autonomy, never prescribes beliefs, and provides structured trauma processing as you reclaim trust in yourself.

 Ready to Begin?